janestreet/ocamlformat/HACKING.jst.md

 Run the tests with `make test`.

-First, this will will check is whether the `ocamlformat` sources themselves are correctly formatted.
+First, this will check whether the `ocamlformat` sources themselves are correctly formatted.
 You can also check that explicitly by running `make fmt`.
 To reformat files that are incorrect, run `dune build @fmt --auto-promote`.